+This section describes the \projectname specification, covering the resource substrate and the evolution operator interface.
+The concrete system instantiation built upon this protocol is presented in the next section.
 Despite growing interest in self-evolving agents~\cite{gao2025survey}, most systems remain engineered in an ad hoc manner and lack a shared protocol standard that makes evolution composable, auditable, and interoperable.
-We introduce \projectname, a two-layer self-evolution protocol.
+As shown in~\cref{fig:architecture},, we introduce \projectname, a two-layer self-evolution protocol.
 The \emph{Resource Substrate Protocol Layer (RSPL)} specifies the evolvable substrate, namely which resources may change and how they are represented, versioned, and accessed.
 The \emph{Self-Evolution Protocol Layer (SEPL)} specifies the evolution logic, namely how updates are proposed, assessed, and committed through a safe operator interface.
-Inspired by interface standardization efforts in agent tooling (e.g., the Model Context Protocol), this separation cleanly decouples \emph{what evolves} from \emph{how evolution occurs}, enabling modularity, traceability, and safety-preserving evolution across components.
+Inspired by interface standardization efforts in agent tooling, this separation cleanly decouples \emph{what evolves} from \emph{how evolution occurs}, enabling modularity, traceability, and safety-preserving evolution across components.